Ayesha Verrall: Sixth Labour Government

 Verrall was appointed as a new minister in the continuing Sixth Labour Government's Cabinet, as Minister for Seniors, Minister for Food Safety, Associate Minister of Health and Associate Minister of Research, Science and Innovation.
 Verrall also became Acting Minister of Conservation in April 2021 when Kiri Allan went on medical leave and Associate Minister for COVID-19 Response in February 2022.

 As Associate Minister of Health, Verrall unveiled the Government's new Smokefree 2025 plan in early December 2021.
 As part of the plan, the Government introduced legislation banning anyone under the age of 14 from legally purchasing tobacco for the rest of their lives.
 Older generations would only be permitted to buy tobacco products with very low-levels of nicotine while fewer shops will be allowed to sell tobacco products.
 The law changes, passed in 2022, were reversed by the Sixth National Government in 2024 before they came into effect.

 In a June 2022 reshuffle, Verrall was reappointed as Minister for Seniors and Associate Minister of Health and newly appointed as Minister for COVID-19 Response and Minister for Research, Science and Innovation.
 Another reshuffle, in February 2023, saw her promoted to be Minister of Health, retaining the research, science and innovation portfolio.
 In a retrospective interview in 2025, Verrall said her priorities as Minister of Health had been "workforce, wait lists and winter."

 Opposition

 During the 2023 New Zealand general election held on 14 October, Verrall was re-elected to Parliament on the Labour Party list.
 Labour lost the election and in late November 2023 Verrall assumed the health, public service and Wellington issues shadow portfolios in the Shadow Cabinet of Chris Hipkins.

 On 5 December 2023, Verrall was granted retention of the title The Honourable, in recognition of her term as a member of the Executive Council.

 As Labour's health spokesperson, Verrall was critical of the appointment of Health New Zealand commissioner Lester Levy and his financial management of the public health service.

 In a shadow cabinet reshuffle in early March 2025, Verrall lost her public service portfolio but retained the health and Wellington issues portfolios.

+Verrall was selected as the Labour candidate for the Wellington North electorate in a November 2025 preselection vote.